daddydrac/Machine-Learning-For-Predictive-Lead-Scoring/Readme.md

 ### Predictive Lead Scoring does all the hard work for you
 Predictive analytics with Machine Learning can provide your sales and marketing team with in-depth customer knowledge and ways to target the hottest and most qualified leads – resulting in saved time and higher revenue streams.

-* This can be used to augment my other project,(Identifying New Customers Using Machine Learning for B2B-sales)[https://github.com/joehoeller/Identifying-New-Customers-Using-Machine-Learning-for-B2B-sales].
+* This can be used to augment my other project,[Identifying New Customers Using Machine Learning for B2B-sales](https://github.com/joehoeller/Identifying-New-Customers-Using-Machine-Learning-for-B2B-sales).

 ![github-small](ls.png)